geckooooo/absclock/README.md

 * Time units greater than the year are based on International Commission on Stratigraphy (ICS) geochronology.
 * Also, other planets and satellites (like Mars, Venus, and the moon) can have their own geological time systems.
 There is currently no universal time system in use that goes back to the Big Bang.
     * That said, there could be Mars, Venus, and moon versions of this clock!
+* Geologic time is still being defined and further changes are expected in the coming years.

 ### To Do:
-* should geological time enumerations be scoped to the parent time unit?
-Currently they're treated as a flat list, which isn't how it works for nanoseconds.
+* geological time enumerations should be scoped to the parent time unit.
+Fix epoch and age.
+* should the Meghalayan age be softcoded/calculated in the reference implementation?
 * subepoch, subperiod support?
 * picoseconds, microseconds, etc. support?
 * geological time element subunits vary based on the element; determine this representation